Open Banking is finally here: How will it impact your money choices?

 Open Banking timeline

-July 2021: All other non-major banks, building societies and credit unions required to allow customers to share product, account and transaction data for all banking products.
+- July 2021: All non-major banks, building societies and credit unions required to allow customers to share bank account, savings account, credit card and debit card data.

 As you’d expect from the name, Open Banking is all about providing a more open system which shifts some of the power away from banks and other financial institutions back into consumer hands - especially when it comes to data.

 Under the present system, consumers don’t have ready access to their own data, making it a cumbersome process to collect and share it with other financial providers if, say, you were looking to make the switch to another bank.

 It’s not just about making things smoother though, it’s also about providing more choice.
 Banks have often been reluctant to allow consumers to share their own data with third party fintechs such as investing and money management apps.

 No more though.
 The move to a more open banking system aims to remove these obstacles, and that’s where Consumer Data Right comes in.

 CDR is the actual service which is facilitating the shift to a more open banking system where consumers can share their existing banking data with a range of third party institutions such as other banks, building societies, credit unions, online lenders, fintechs, money management apps and comparison websites.